jcavell/naomifisherpsychology/src/content/books/psychology-of-mental-health.md

 We’re in the middle of a cultural clash in the way that we understand mental health.
 As science is pushing us towards reconsidering diagnostic categories, those same categories are becoming ever more important in popular culture.
 This inevitably leads to tension.
 ‘Mental disorder’ or ‘something magical’—can a diagnosis be both at the same time?
 Or are there other ways to understand mental distress entirely?

 This edition is available for students and institutions to purchase in a variety of formats.
-The e-book offers a mobile experience and convenient access along with functionality tools, navigation features, and links that offer extra learning support: www.oxfordtextbooks.co.uk/ebooks.